Improving efficiency of road transport in the different human environments

 Novelog will always be one of the pillars of IRU mission and nature.
 One of the main ways to achieve this objective is by boosting cooperation and understanding in urban freight distribution and service trips.

-For this reason IRU Projects, alongside 27 partners, has launched a new project called NOVELOG, whose focus is making collaboration a common mindset in urban freight distribution and at the same time providing decision makers with the right tools to find the most practical transport solutions.
+For this reason IRU Projects, alongside 27 partners, has launched a new project called NOVELOG, whose focus is making collaboration a common mindset in urban freight distribution and at the same time providing decision makers with the right tools to find the most practical transport solution.

-In the frame of the project, different partners and stakeholders will be brought together with the aim of drafting and developing sustainable business models and best practices to improve urban freight deliveries.
+In the frame of the project, different partners and stakeholders will be brought together with the aim of drafting and developing sustainable business models and best practice advices to improve urban freight deliveries.
 Then, by supporting the implementations in selected European cities of effective and sustainable urban freight policies, measures and solutions, NOVELOG will be able to enhance the ‘last mile’ urban freight transport system.

 Finally, to allow the adoption of NOVELOG project results by a broad range of users, including transport operators, a set of practical tools will be developed at the end of the third and final year of the project.